PreschoolKindergartenFirst Grade

 Script 5: "The Detective" - Connecting After the Storm

-The real teaching doesn't happen during the hurricane; it happens after the sky is clear.
+The real teaching does not happen during the hurricane.
+It happens after the sky is clear.
 Once your child is calm, take a few minutes to reconnect and problem-solve without blame.
-This is how you build emotional intelligence.
+This is how emotional intelligence grows, one conversation at a time.

 Your Script: